Vince Carter, 43, retires after record 22 NBA seasons - WHIZ News

 “There were times, probably in April, I was like, ‘Man, I wish this didn’t happen like that,’” Carter said.
 “And then, after a while, I was kind of like, ‘It is what it is.’
 Once I was able to kind of put that aside and say: ‘Retire, Vince.
 You can go and golf now,’ it’s been easier.”

 Carter was an eight-time All-Star selection, was rookie of the year in 1999, won the slam dunk contest in 2000 and helped USA Basketball win gold medals at the 2000 Sydney Olympics — highlighted by his dunk over 7-foot-2 French center Frederic Weis — and the 2003 FIBA Americas tournament.
-He played college basketball for three years at North Carolina.
+He played college basketball for three years at North Carolina, starting his career there under Dean Smith, and Carter’s retirement means there are no more Smith-coached players left in the NBA.

+“Half Man, Half Amazing, ALL class!”
+Hawks coach Lloyd Pierce wrote on Twitter in a message to Carter.
+“It’s been an honor and a privilege for me to work with you.”

 Carter said he will still play the game of basketball — for fun.
 It has long been expected that television networks will pursue him as an analyst, something he’s dabbled in at NBA Summer League in recent years.